andy-maier/easy-server/docs/usage.rst

 using the ``easy-vault`` command provided by the `easy-vault <https://easy-vault.readthedocs.io/en/latest/>`_ package.

-The "easy-vault" files must satisfy some additional requirements: They must be in YAML syntax and must follow the YAML format described in this section.
+The "easy-vault" files must be in YAML syntax and must follow the YAML schema described in this section.

 Here is a complete working example of a vault file that defines host, username and password for the servers from the example server definition file shown in